HDO-PRO/HDO-Pro/README.md

 <p>

 <div align="center">
-    <strong>⚠️ Notice: HDO PRO may only work with some version of android. ⚠️</strong>
+    <strong>⚠️ Notice: HDO PRO may only work with some versions of android. ⚠️</strong>
 </div>

 <h2 align="center">📩 Our Socials!
 (Join To Get Access) 🌐🍥</h2>